RNA-FRETools/MASH-FRET/docs/video-processing/workflow.md

 1. Load the reference image by pressing
-   ![Check quality...](../assets/images/gui/VP-but-check-quality.png "Check quality...") and judge the transformation quality; if the quality is not satisfying, return to step 3.
+   ![Check quality...](../assets/images/gui/VP-but-check-quality.png "Check quality...") and judge the transformation quality; if the quality is not satisfying, return to step 2 by increasing transformation type complexity.

 1. Recalculate the transformation whenever the setup is realigned.
    Otherwise, the same transformation [.mat file](../output-files/mat-transformation.html) can be re-used; see